Holi - The Festival of Colors & Love

 The Holi festival has further cultural significance.
 Earlier it was identified as a festival that celebrated agriculture and commemorated good spring harvests and fertile land.
 Hindus believe it is a time of enjoying spring’s abundant colors and saying farewell to winter.

-To many Hindus, Holi festivities mark the beginning of the New Year as well as an occasion to reset and renew ruptured relationships, end conflicts and rid themselves of accumulated emotional impurities from the past.
+To many Hindus, Holi festivities mark the beginning of the New Year as well as an occasion to reset and renew ruptured relationships, end conflicts, and rid themselves of accumulated emotional impurities from the past.

 According to one Hindu mythology –